PagerDuty/pdagent-integrations/README.md

 ### Release Packages

 Follow the same steps as in the Agent project.
-This project shares the same production signing keys and S3 bucket as Agent.